UNStats/gatsby-themes/README.md

 # @undataforum/gatsby-themes

-This monorepo contains a [Gatsby](https://www.gatsbyjs.org/) theme for United Nations World Data Forum websites and example websites that consume the theme.
+This monorepo contains a [Gatsby](https://www.gatsbyjs.org/) themes for United Nations World Data Forum websites.

+## themes/gatsby-theme-base

+`@undataforum/gatsby-theme-base` provides layouts and configurations for all other themes.

+## themes/gatsby-theme-profiles

+With `@undataforum/gatsby-theme-profiles` you can manage profiles of authors, speakers etc. You can use this theme standalone or in another theme.

-## themes/gatsby-theme-undataforum
+## themes/gatsby-theme-blog

-Main Gatsby theme for forum websites.
-This package will eventually be renamed to `@undataforum/gatsby-theme-main`.
-Because of an issue outlined in [this pull request](https://github.com/gatsbyjs/gatsby/pull/10786), the package name is to be `gatsby-theme-undataforum` for the time being.
-A scoped package name would break component shadowing and static queries.
+With `@undataforum/gatsby-theme-blog` you can manage a blog.
+Each post can have multiple authors and for each author a profile page is created using `@undataforum/gatsby-theme-profiles`.
+You can use this theme standalone or in another theme.

-## examples/main-website-demo
+## site

-This is the mock main forum website used for development.
+This is the site used for developing and testing all themes.
 It uses mock data.
 Run

-    yarn workspace main-website-demo start
+    yarn workspace site run develop

+to launch the site.

 ## Contributing